-Tamara Molidor ('18) was promoted to Vice President of Operations at Southern California Orthopedic Institute.
+Tamara Molidor ('18) was promoted to Executive Director of Revenue Cycle Operations at Southern California Orthopedic Institute.
 She's also working toward earning a Master in Public Health from UCLA's Executive MPH program.

 Doyle Crampton ('18) accepted a position at the U.S. Department of Veterans Affairs as a dental hygienist.

 Sarah (Im) Grace ('15) accepted a position at Oregon Health and Science University (OHSU) as the Practice Manager for the Cornea and Casey Vision Correction Center and is a Medical Professions Instructor at Portland Community College.